About

 How I work

+Software should be opinionated.
 Build products with a clear point of view on how they should be used.
 Tools that try to do everything end up doing nothing well.